24kshah/Mask-detection/README.md

    - Reduce webcam resolution if needed
    - Ensure sufficient RAM is available

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

 - **YOLOv11**: AdamCodd for the face detection model
 - **MobileNetV2**: Google Research for the base architecture
 - **Streamlit**: For the web framework
 - **OpenCV**: For computer vision capabilities

-## 📞 Support

-For questions, issues, or contributions, please open an issue on the repository or contact the development team.

----

-**Note**: This system is designed for educational and demonstration purposes.
-For production use in healthcare or security applications, additional validation and testing is recommended.